maksmaisak/htn/manipulating-worldstates.md

 #### GetOwnersWorldState

 Returns a `WorldStateProxy` – an object with the same access member functions as a Blackboard, but may refer to either a worldstate or a blackboard depending on whether the node is planning or executing.

+!> This only correctly handles Blueprint nodes, C++ nodes receive the correct worldstate in their planning functions.